 Filbert’s doesn’t offer a scripted tour of their facilities, but their friendly staff is always more than happy to show customers around their bottling facility.
 They’re most known for root beer, but they produce 25 soda flavors in total.
 Before you go in to buy your mixed case or keg of soda, call ahead to see if they’re bottling that day so you can see the operation in action.

 3430 S. Ashland Ave., Chicago (773-847-1520 or filbertsrootbeer.com)

 Two Brothers Brewery

 Here’s a tour that the grownups will get excited about.
-Two Brothers was started in 1996 by -- you guessed it -- two brothers with a passion for microbrews.
-They open their doors for guests of any age for 45-minute tours on Saturdays at 1, 2 & 3 p.m. and Sundays at 1:30 p.m.
+Two Brothers was started in 1996 by — you guessed it — two brothers with a passion for microbrews.
+They open their doors for guests of any age for 45-minute tours, just check their online calendar for dates and times.
 Reservations are not required and guests are treated to the sights, smells and, for those 21 years and older, tastes of the brewery.
 Come hungry so you can enjoy the extensive menu at Tap House.

 Not only does Albanese make gummies as pretty as they are delicious, they welcome visitors to take a peek into the manufacturing process for what have become known as the “World’s Best Gummies.”
 Tours are designed for all ages and consist of viewing the Gummi Factory through eight separate windows and watching videos explaining the creation of gummies and Gold Label chocolates.
 Free self-guided tours take about 5-15 minutes and are available any time during normal business hours (Monday-Saturday 9 a.m.-8 p.m., Sunday 10 a.m.-6 p.m.); no reservations required.
 You’re rewarded at the end with samples of the freshest gummi and chocolate samples you’ll ever eat.